Velopharyngeal insufficiency: Posterior wall augmentation

 Another option for diminishing the velopharyngeal port is posterior wall augmentation.
 This technique is not often used.
 Additionally this technique can only be used for small gaps.
 When this operation is performed there are several advantages.
 It is possible to narrow down the velopharyngeal port without modifying the function of the velum or lateral walls.
 Furthermore, the chance of obstructing the airway is lower, because the port can be closed more precisely.
 Many materials have been used for this closure: petroleum jelly, paraffin, cartilage, adjacent soft tissue, silastic, fat, Teflon and proplast.
 But results in the long term are very unpredictable.
 There are problems with tissue incompatibility and migration of the implant.
 Even migration to the brain is noticed.

 Non-operative techniques

 Prosthesis

 Prostheses are used for nonsurgical closure in a situation of velopharyngeal dysfunction.
 There are two types of prosthesis: the speech bulb and the palatal lift prosthesis.
 The speech bulb is an acrylic body that can be placed in the velopharyngeal port and can achieve obstruction.
 The palatal lift prosthesis is comparable with the speech bulb, but with a metal skeleton attached to the acrylic body.
 This will also obstruct the velopharyngeal port.
 It is a good option for patients that have enough tissue but a poor control of the coordination and timing of velopharyngeal movement.
 It is also used in patients with contraindications for surgery.
 It has also been used as a reversible test to confirm whether a surgical intervention would help.

+Post Surgery

+Hospital will release the patient when it is appropriate and give clear instructions for pain management, wound care and cleansing and dietary modifications.
+Generally post surgery instructions could include: